 You will also find a lot of people from Nicaragua in both places because the border is only a couple hours away.

-You will find more Costa Ricans from San Jose in Tamarindo than Coco because of the surf.
-But these locals don’t live in Tamarindo proper because Tamarindo is super crazy expensive and all the foreigners who moved there/bought land drove up prices of rent.
-So locals live outside Tamarindo in areas like Huacas, Matapalo, Brasilito, Potrero, 27 de Abril and Villarreal.
+You will find more Costa Ricans from San Jose in Tamarindo than Coco because of the surf and lively younger nightlife.
+But these locals don’t live in Tamarindo proper because Tamarindo is super crazy expensive since all the foreigners who moved there/bought land drove up prices of rent and it caters more towards foreigners.
+So locals live outside Tamarindo in small towns and communities like Huacas, Matapalo, Brasilito, Santa Rosa, Potrero, 27 de Abril and Villarreal.

 In Coco it is very different.
 You will find lots of locals living in Playas del Coco proper, particularly in the Canales neighborhood.
 They live right in town as rent is still reasonable and affordable but you will find some that live outside Coco in Communidad, Sardinal or Nacascolo.